Small Business Administration: Loan Guarantee Program

 The 7(a) Loan Guarantee Program is designed to help entrepreneurs start or expand their small businesses.
 It is the most common loan program offered by the SBA.
 The program makes capital available to small businesses through bank and non-bank lending institutions.
 The Small Business Jobs Act of 2010 increased the maximum size of these loans, indefinitely, from $2 million to $5 million.
+Effective July 4, 2026, eligible borrowers who obtain 7(a) financing first may combine up to $5 million through the 7(a) program with up to $5 million through the 504 program, for as much as $10 million in combined SBA-backed financing.
 According to the SBA website, it can be used for working capital (both short and long term), refinancing debt, and purchasing furniture, fixtures, and supplies.
 There are some businesses that are ineligible for this program, such as real estate investment firms (where property is held for investment purposes), dealers of rare coins and stamps, and lending institutions like banks.
 The SBA's guarantee on these loans encourages lenders to provide financing to small businesses that may not meet traditional loan criteria, making it a valuable lifeline for many entrepreneurs.
 SBA loans may have lower down payment and collateral requirements than with other forms of loan.

 Disaster Loan Program

-SBA opens Disaster Loan Center in Austell, GA, October 26, 2009.
+The SBA opens Disaster Loan Center in Austell, Georgia, October 26, 2009.

 Homeowners and renters are eligible for long-term, low-interest loans to rebuild or repair a damaged property to pre-disaster condition.

 Businesses are also eligible for long-term, low-interest loans to recover from declared disasters.
-Disaster Relief Loans are often approved within 21 days.
-This is an improved approval time than after Hurricane Katrina, over 15 years ago, when the SBA processed applications in about 74 days on average.
+Disaster Relief Loans are often approved within 21 days, an improvement since Hurricane Katrina, when the SBA took an average of 74 days to process applications.

 If a business with a Disaster Relief Loan defaults on the loan and the business is then closed, the SBA will pursue the business owner to liquidate all personal assets to satisfy an outstanding balance.
 The IRS will withhold any tax refund expected by the former business owner and apply the amount toward the loan balance.